 Optional Culminating Activity:

 Have detective groups work together to create a newscast about the mystery to present to their classmates.
 Students will write a script and take on the roles of anchors and on-site reporters.
 Students can choose to interview suspects from the case or even eyewitnesses to the crime.
 Videotape the final newscasts so that students can watch themselves on TV.
-Students can use their completed Detective Case Reports (PDF) to help them write a script.
+Students can use their completed Detective's Case Reports to help them write a script.

 Students are expected to read their mystery both in class and at home.
-I send home with parents an overview of the unit and invite them to be involved in our mystery unit by talking about the story with their child and regularly checking our their Detective Case File.
+I send home with parents an overview of the unit and invite them to be involved in our mystery unit by talking about the story with their child and regularly checking out their Detective Case File.

 - Are students able to independently read the books that I have selected for them?

 - Are students able to independently complete the worksheets in their case file?

 - Do some students need more support when completing their suspect lists or writing clues they have discovered?